Mister Sinister: Madelyne Pryor and Nathan Summers

 Studying the sewer-dwelling community known as the Morlocks, Mr. Sinister decides these mutants should not be allowed the chance to mix with the gene pool of other mutants and humans.
 His studies also reveal that several Morlocks bear signs of genetic manipulation based on his own research (due to Dark Beast's experiments).
 Enraged that someone has used his "signature" without his permission, Sinister decides to wipe out the mutant Morlocks living beneath Manhattan.
 He hires the mutant thief Gambit (who has not yet time traveled and so considers this to be his first meeting with Sinister) to recruit a new team of Marauders who will work with Sabretooth and Scalphunter.
 In exchange, Mr. Sinister performs surgery on Gambit to correct a defect that would have ensured the mutant thief would one day lose control of his powers.

 Before sending his Marauders against the Morlocks, Sinister learns the Avengers have discovered Jean Grey is alive and well in her cocoon.
 Sinister decides to seize the opportunity and at last kidnap Nathan Summers for experimentation.
 When Scott Summers learns of Jean's reappearance, Sinister mentally influences him to immediately leave Alaska to see for himself that it's actually her, leaving his family behind and without protection.
 Sinister then continues his mental influence, causing Scott to abandon his family and remain in New York City with Jean and the other original X-Men recruits.
 The group of old friends decide to create a new team together called X-Factor.
 With Cyclops gone and occupied, Sinister sends his newly formed Marauders to attack the now vulnerable Summers house in Alaska.
-The Marauders attack Maddie and leave her for dead, then take Nathan Summers the State Home for Foundlings.
+The Marauders attack Maddie and leave her for dead, then take Nathan Summers to the State Home for Foundlings.
 Meanwhile, Sinister erases all records of Maddie and arranges for the furniture from the house in Anchorage to be removed.
 Unbeknownst to Sinister, Maddie is taken to a hospital and survives, though she slips into a coma.